djtal/gitki/README.md

 * add a last modifed page with diff from last week for all page (and diff quantifier like +++ & --- on github)
 * basic seo rule like page title and maybe some meta keyword
 * search page based on some js
-* use kbd tag for keyboyard shortcut display
+* use scss for stylesheet and improve asset managment

 ## Search